PNG parliament attempts to end political crisis

 O‘Neill has the clear support of parliament but the Supreme Court has twice ruled that Somare was eligible to sit in parliament and that he remains the legitimate prime minister.

-The issue reached a flashpoint on May 24, when police arrested the chief justice and charged him with sedition over a judgment in favor of Somare.
+The issue reached a flashpoint on May 24, when police arrested the chief justice and charged him with sedition over a judgement in favour of Somare.
 A second judge was charged with sedition on Monday.

 Adding to the confusion over O‘Neill’s appointment, Governor-General Michael Ogio left the country on Monday to attend celebrations in London for Queen Elizabeth’s 60 years on the throne, leaving it to an acting head of state to swear O‘Neill back into office.